kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-deplyoment-fails-pending-pods.md

 1. In the preference settings of your Docker UI, adjust the Docker resource assignment.
 2. Check whether there are sufficient resources (memory/cpu/disk) on the device.
 3. Adjust the resources as needed.
-If you're not sure, try 8 GB for the evaluation profile, for example.
+If you're not sure, try 8 GB for the evaluation profile.